bridgetallen/BNL/README.md

 4. Since we know that Arabidopsis is normal, if we saw an unusual dot on the PCA plot, would it be of interest or a known outlier?
 5. What are the most common and most uncommon apps used in this analysis?

-HTTP Project
+# HTTP Project

+cloning vs. creating a new repository

+Action	GitHub UI	Command Line
+Create new repo	“+” → New repository	mkdir → git init → git remote add Clone existing repo	Click “Code” → Copy HTTPS link	git clone https://...

-# Open virtual environment
+1. Open virtual environment

 bridgetallen@LAPTOP-3A7KT35D:~/bridgetallenContigFilterHelloWorld$ source ~/venv/bin/activate

-# cd home and then open the file that holds the flask app
+2. cd home and then open the file that holds the flask app

 (venv) bridgetallen@LAPTOP-3A7KT35D:~/bridgetallenContigFilterHelloWorld$ cd ~
 (venv) bridgetallen@LAPTOP-3A7KT35D:~$ ls app.py